Herniated Disc

 Non-Surgical Herniated Disc Treatment

-At Premier Pain & Rehab Center, we specialize in minimally invasive and regenerative treatments for herniated discs.
-Our integrated approach aims to relieve pain, restore function, and help patients avoid surgery whenever possible.
+At Premier Pain & Rehab Center in New Brunswick, NJ, we specialize in non-surgical and regenerative treatments for herniated and bulging discs.
+Our expert physicians combine advanced technology with holistic rehabilitation to relieve pain, restore spinal function, and help patients avoid surgery whenever possible.

-Common activities such as prolonged sitting, bending, sneezing, or driving may worsen herniated disc symptoms.
-If left untreated, a herniated disc can lead to chronic pain, tissue damage, and even permanent nerve injury.
+Everyday activities such as prolonged sitting, bending, lifting, sneezing, or driving can aggravate symptoms and worsen inflammation.
+If left untreated, a herniated disc may lead to chronic pain, muscle weakness, tissue degeneration, or even permanent nerve damage over time.

 Contact Us